 Of course, this drove the stick right into my eye, grazing those sharp bristles right across the lens.
 I cursed, loudly, but even over my own pain and vocal recriminations, I still heard sweet, innocent Spencer Carlin say the ‘f’ word.

 My eye refused to open; the sting was an unnatural hell; water poured from it like a leaky faucet, and I had one of my hands over the whole socket to shield it from further assault, but all of that was forgotten as I trained my one good eye on her and stared in slack-jawed wonder.

 I wasn’t sure if I’d heard her correctly.

 But then, she was giving her guilt away, and it was so damn cute.
-Her cheeks were flaming; her eyes were round with shock; and she had a hand clamped over her mouth.
+Her cheeks were flaming; her eyes were round; and she had a hand clamped over her mouth.

 Now, don’t misunderstand, Spencer said things like ass or hell, maybe even the occasional damn, but she had to be supremely provoked.
 Mostly, Glen was the cause.
 And even then, it was few and far between.
 In the whole of our two years together, I’d heard maybe four.